 Even after considering these factors, it’s hard to discern the qualitative differences between applicant tracking systems.
 This is where exploring other users’ experiences through trusted third-party reviews can make a big impact.

 User reviews frequently shed light on aspects of using an ATS that you would only know from using the tools.
 For instance, TrustRadius reviewers will speak at length on subjective measures like user-friendliness, reporting sufficiency, and candidate quality—experiences that are best evaluated from an individual perspective.
-If you’d like to dive deeper into their stories, check out our recent Buyer’s Guide to Applicant Tracking Systems.
-We designed this buyer’s guide to include valuable insights from recruiters working in a wide range of company sizes and use cases, and to help you differentiate between the various tools on the market today.

 While recruiting strategy is unique to each company, reading trusted reviews will likely help you narrow down your options and find the right tools to help you optimize recruiting efforts and snag top talent in your field.